truenas/documentation/content/SCALE/SCALETutorials/Datasets/PermissionsSCALE.md

 7. (Optional) Select **Apply permissions recursively**, below the list of access control entries, to apply this preset to all child datasets.

-8. (Optional) Click **Use Preset** to display the ACL presets window and select a predefined set of permission from the list of presets.
+8. (Optional) Click **Use Preset** to display the ACL presets window and select a predefined set of permissions from the list of presets.
    See [Using Preset ACL Entries (POSIX ACL)](#using-preset-acl-entries-posix-acl) for the list of presets.

 9. Click **Save as Preset** to add this to the list of ACL presets.
 Click **Save Access Control List** to save the changes made to the ACL.